 “Wait, the spot on a hill where these grapes grow will make them taste different than the grapes growing at the bottom of that same hill?”
 Pour me another glass and don’t stop talking.

 I had never seen grapes as characters that live alongside the passionate people who take the time to carefully coax them into becoming wine.
 Now, I am deeply fortunate to be one of those people.
-I can revisit the sights, sounds and scents of wine’s creation when I sip it.
-With my questions (mostly) answered and all our wines going to bed in their respective barrels, it’s finally time to indulge in an ironic post-harvest tradition: a few well deserved beers.
+I can revisit the sights, sounds, and scents of a wine’s creation when I sip it.
+With my questions (mostly) answered and all our wines going to bed in their respective barrels, it’s finally time to indulge in an ironic post-harvest tradition: a few well-deserved beers.